Fleker/SansCable/README.md

 Discover.js - The framework which is used for the 'Discover' section of Sans Cable Grid.js - The framework which is used to display tiles for Sans Cable

+### Other Modules
+Currently, the only file in the 'Other Modules' file is the php file which is used to generate videos in the play queue.

 ### Links
 + - [Page on G+](https://plus.google.com/108809944855659725152)
 + - [Website](http://felkerdigitalmedia.com/sanscablebeta/)